 Panoply is an all-in-one warehouse that combines ETL with a powerful data warehouse.
 It is the easiest way to sync, store, and access a company’s data by eliminating the development and coding associated with transforming, integrating, and managing big data.

 Below are some of the main concepts in the Panoply data warehouse related to data modeling and data protection.

 Primary keys ensure that all rows in your tables are unique.
 Each table has one or more primary keys that define what represents a single unique row in the database.
 All APIs have a default primary key for tables.

-An incremental key is used to control attributes for incrementally loading data to the data warehouse from sources rather than reloading the entire dataset each time something changes.
-This feature is helpful for larger datasets which can take a long time to read mostly unchanged data.
+Panoply uses an incremental key to control attributes for incrementally loading data to the data warehouse from sources rather than reloading the entire dataset each time something changes.
+This feature is helpful for larger datasets, which can take a long time to read mostly unchanged data.
 The incremental key indicates the last update point for the rows in that data source.